karmaniverous/stan-cli/contributing.md

   npm run bootstrap:archive
   ```

 Note: these bootstrap scripts are for STAN development only (fallback tooling).
 Consumers of STAN should use the CLI directly, e.g. `stan run`.

 ## Coding standards

 - Single‑Responsibility modules; prefer small, testable units.
 - Plain unified diffs for patches.
 - Keep `.stan/system/stan.todo.md` updated with each change set and include a commit message (fenced) in chat replies.

+### Barrels & cycle‑avoidance

+- Prefer importing from barrels (directory index.ts) in tests and higher‑level modules to keep call sites stable and avoid deep paths.
+- Avoid importing a barrel from within its own subtree to prevent cycles.
+Within a subtree, prefer local relative imports instead of the subtree’s barrel.
+- Keep barrels as the only public entry points for their areas; treat internal files as implementation details.

 ## Submitting changes